StufMuff/SchrodingersObserver/README.md

   - Added Brawl info to API
   - Added Brawl Stats to GUI
   - Now you can save all the detailed files even after the game is over
+  - Replay files no longer save when game is paused

 ## Link: